 Dental implants are the closest you can get to healthy, natural teeth.
 Modern dental implants have been used successfully for over 30 years.
 They are the strongest devices available to support replacement teeth.
 They allow you to live the way you want to – confidently eating, smiling, laughing, talking, kissing and enjoying all of your everyday activities without worrying about your teeth.

-At Implants Pro Center™, we accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment, or any oral surgeries.
+At Implants Pro Center™, San Francisco, we accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment, or any oral surgeries.
 We also have a tremendously experienced and caring staff who will provide life-long care, maintenance, and support.
-Implants Pro Center™ is also equipped with all the modern technologies like CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
+Implants Pro Center™, San Francisco, is also equipped with all the modern technologies like CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
 You will be completely at ease for any of your procedure.
 Feel free to get in touch with us to schedule your consultation.